 The fish finder display will be mounted in your boat and be connected to the transducer which will sit in the water, and both will be connected to some kind of power supply.

 The transducer will then send out a sonar beam in the form of sonar waves into the water.
-When the sonar waves hit anything in the water column from underwater objects, the bottom, weeds, underwater structure, to smaller fish and larger fish, they are reflected back to the transducer which collects them.
+When the sonar waves hit anything in the water column from underwater objects, the bottom, weeds, and underwater structure, to smaller fish and larger fish, they are reflected back to the transducer which collects them.

 The transducer is constantly collecting data about the return times of the sonar waves and all this raw data is sent to the fish finder screen unit which turns the data into a sonar image for you to read.